trimstray/the-practical-linux-hardening-guide/README.md

 :collision: Work in progress, just a moment...
 First, I update a [Table Of Content](#table-of-content) and chapters.

-If you want to support another repository containing **hardening** rules, please see: [linux-hardening-checklist](https://github.com/trimstray/linux-hardening-checklist) - it's a simple checklist with the most important hardening rules.
+If you want to support another repository containing **hardening** recipes, please see: [linux-hardening-checklist](https://github.com/trimstray/linux-hardening-checklist) - it's a simple checklist with the most important hardening rules.

 ****